 A face mask classic, cream-based formulas are often housed in a tube or jar and applied with a mask brush or massaged into the skin.
 They are deeply hydrating, often rich in essential fatty acids, ceramides and a host of other emollient ingredients.
 Depending on your formula, you can often tissue off the excess and let these actives continue to work overnight.

-Leave-on masks are perfect for long haul flights or when spending extended periods in central air conditioning.
+Leave-on masks are perfect for long-haul flights or when spending extended periods in central air conditioning.
 This gives actives the optimal amount of time to absorb into the skin.
-Using a leave-on mask in place of your night cream for a deeply restorative treatment can not only save you time but uplift your complexion, especially if your concerns are dryness, devitalisation and laxity.
+Using a leave-on mask in place of your night cream for a deeply restorative treatment can not only save you time but uplift your complexion, especially if your concerns include dryness, devitalisation and laxity.

 LED masks emit visible wavelengths of light that penetrate into the skin to reduce inflammation, regulate oil production and stimulate skin cell repair and collagen synthesis.
 This is a relaxing treatment with no downtime that can help with a variety of concerns from rosacea to congestion, dullness to ageing.

 Sheet masks are loaded with active ingredients that are easily absorbed due both to their low molecular weight and the cocooning nature in which they are infused.
-Sheets can come in paper, cotton or – most popularly – collagen varieties and can be applied neat to clean dry skin, or layered over cream or gel-based formulas to save time and supercharge them.
+Sheets can come in paper, cotton or collagen varieties and can be applied neat to clean dry skin, or layered over cream or gel-based formulas to save time and supercharge them.